tikv/rfcs/README.md

 ### Timeline of an RFC

-1. A RFC is submitted as a PR.
+1. An RFC is submitted as a PR.
 2. Discussion takes place, and the text is revised in response.
 3. The PR is merged or closed when at least two project maintainers reach consensus.